the-fellowship-co/facade/docs/bylding_backends/architecting_with_blocks.md

   end
 end
 ```

+Use the `byld block g:model [model-name]` to generate a model.
+It creates two
-Use the migration file to fill the necessary fields for the model.
+files the actual model and the db migration needed for the new model.

+#### Migration
+Migration files are used create the schema for the models.
+You can define the
+necessary fields for the model and add further migrations to add/ remove
+fields, create primary keys, indexes etc..

 ```ruby
 class CreateUsers < ActiveRecord::Migration[5.2]